 World Languages Day is an educational outreach program of the University of Wisconsin-Madison Language Institute.
 At World Languages Day, high school students from throughout the state of Wisconsin gather on the UW-Madison campus for an inspiring college-for-a-day experience.
 Through workshops focusing on storytelling, cinema, skits, cuisine, dance, music, clothing and, of course, language!, students get a taste of language and cultural opportunities they might like to explore further.
-World Languages Day will take place in 2013 on Thursday, November 14.
+World Languages Day took place in 2013 on Thursday, November 14.
 Read more>

 World Languages Day wins Wisconsin Humanities Council Mini-Grant Award!